Print this page

 Dr. Irina Kufareva - Dr. Kufareva received a Master of Science in Mathematics and a Ph.D. in Computer Science in 1994 and 1999, respectively, both from Tomsk State University, Russia.
 She currently works as a computational biologist for the Scripps Research Institute in La Jolla.
 Working with youth and creative math problem solving are two of her greatest hobbies, so she spend her free time organizing and volunteering for middle and high school math clubs in Carmel Valley.

-Janine LoBue - Janine is currently a first-year graduate student at UCSD in the Mathematics Department as a GAAAN fellow.
+Janine LoBue Tiefenbruck - Janine is a graduate student at UCSD in the Mathematics Department as a GAAAN fellow.
 She is a 2009 graduate of Loyola College in Maryland (now Loyola University, Maryland) with a double major in Mathematical Sciences (concentration Pure Math) and Computer Science.
 While in college, she participated in the Putnam Exam and Mathematical Contest in Modeling and was a recipient of a Goldwater Fellowship in 2007.

 Dr. Yana Mohanty - Dr. Mohanty is a native of Odessa, Ukraine.
 She came to the United States in 1979.
 After graduating from UCLA with a Bachelor of Science in Electrical Engineering, she worked at Hughes Aircraft, and subsequently earned her Masters Degree in Electrical Engineering from the University of Massachusetts at Amherst.
 In 1997 she started the doctoral program in Mathematics at UCSD, and graduated in 2002.
 Since then taught mathematics for 5 years at UCSD, and for 1 year at Palomar college.
 Dr. Mohanty is currently pursuing her Single Subject Teaching Credential in mathematics.